Studying at the Department of Civil and Environmental Engineering

 - access to course materials,

-- notification of important information from the Office of Student Affairs, the courses attended (cancellation of a lecture etc.) as well as general information from TU Darmstadt.
+- check if you have received important information from the Office of Student Affairs, as well as general information from TU Darmstadt.

 These FAQ offer a variety of detailed information about the use of TUCaN and the organisation of your studies.